r-lib/pkgdown/tests/testthat/_snaps/build-news.md

       . <- data_news(pkg)
     Condition
       Warning:
-      No version headings found in NEWS.md
+      In NEWS.md, no version headings found
       i See `?pkgdown::build_news()` for expected structure.